 Kiama Seascape Workshop

-This April join Len for a refreshing photographic escape on the delightful coastal town of Kiama.
-Immerse yourself in four days of seascape shoots, workshops and the serenity of life in a small coastal village.
-With all lunches, morning and afternoon tea included, all you need to do is unwind and focus on your photography.
+This October join Len for a refreshing photographic escape on the delightful coastal town of Kiama.
+Immerse yourself in five days of seascape shoots, workshops and the serenity of life in a small coastal village.
+Morning and afternoon tea included.
+All you need to do is unwind and focus on your photography.

 Enjoy Len’s gentle, supportive teaching style as you participate in twice-daily class sessions tailored to your needs.
 You can read more about class topics below.

 Theory and technique are practiced, developed, nurtured and grown through a series of practical shoots and class sessions.
-Over the four days you will be encouraged to experiment with new techniques and venture into undiscovered creative territory.
+Over the five days, you will be encouraged to experiment with new techniques and venture into undiscovered creative territory.

 Our lesson topics are flexible and can be varied based on the needs and interests of the group.
 Below is a list of past and potential lesson topics for this workshop.